-For nearly 70 years, George Seaton’s Miracle on 34th Street has been a go-to holiday classic.
+For more than 70 years, George Seaton’s Miracle on 34th Street has been a go-to holiday classic.
 Starring Maureen O’Hara, John Payne, Edmund Gwenn, and Natalie Wood, the film follows a wise-beyond-her-years little girl, her nonbeliever mom, and their lawyer neighbor as they defend the existence of Santa Claus in a New York City courtroom.
 Suffice it to say, it’s the kind of spirited, burst-your-heart movie that makes you want to spread the Christmas cheer.
 Now, get to know more about the timeless classic with these 10 things you might not have known about Miracle on 34th Street.

 1. THE MOVIE WAS ORIGINALLY CALLED THE BIG HEART.